mxbazin/mxbazin/README.md

 # Hi 👋, I'm Maxime Bazin

 Graduate student in Mechanical Engineering at the University of Michigan,
-with a strong focus on computational fluid dynamics, numerical methods, and simulation.
+with a strong focus on **computational fluid dynamics, numerical methods, and physics-based simulation**.
 ---

 ## 🔭 Current focus
-- Finite-volume solvers for incompressible flows
 - Numerical methods for CFD (projection methods, multigrid, stability)
-- Coupling CFD with experiments (PIV, flow control)
+- Experimental flow control using PIV-based flow diagnostics

 ---